EDITORIALS | EXPLORATORY TESTING

 Session-based exploratory testing (SBTM)

 Exploration within a defined timebox, guided by a charter (“explore password reset flows for 60 minutes”).
 You take notes as you go.
+The approach was formalized by James and Jonathan Bach, whose original Session-Based Test Management paper is still the canonical description.

 When it works well: When you need both freedom and accountability, or when stakeholders want to see progress.